DraconDev/arcane/do.md

 -   git commits don't seem to be working, more basic than that, we dont add and commit changes, and seemingly trying to use gemini never works, only openrouter shows green on test, but i didn't try others

--   add or replace gitattributes and gitignore
+-   option to add ot or replace gitattributes and gitignore

 -   add shadow branches